Jean-BaptisteAC/Intel-Dataset-Classification/README.md

 ## Results

-At the end of the training, we achieved around 96% accuracy on the train set, and around 0.81% accuracy on the test set, which is a good result for our model.
+At the end of the training, we achieved around 96% accuracy on the train set, and around 81% accuracy on the test set, which is a good result for the classification task.
 The time needed for total computation is rather small with around 1h for 10 epochs (our computer has 128Go RAM with a strong CPU, and we didn't use GPU acceleration).

 ![image](https://github.com/Jean-BaptisteAC/Intel-Dataset-Classification/assets/66775006/5f65ffe4-4eea-412b-9875-2f22d9f6b5e8)